riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture.md

 Next let's move the list functionality into a package.

 ###Implementation
 This is getting redundant right?
-But that's a good thing, we're getting the hang of creating these packages and so far it's turning out to be a snap.
+But that's a good thing, we're getting the hang of creating these packages and so far it's turning out to be pretty easy.
 Let's get some files and directories created.

 #####Terminal
 {% highlight Bash %}